• Home

 Related > 7 Truck Driver Accident Prevention Tips That Really Work

-1. Keep your shifting to a minimum
+Keep Shifting to a Minimum.

-Don’t shift too often.
 When shifting gears and you let out the clutch, that there’s the potential to spin-out.

 Try to avoid spinning those wheels at all times.